animatedb/oovaide/README.md

 # Oovcde

-An object oriented code development platform that includes automatically generated build, class, sequence, and component diagram tools for C++ and Objective C languages.
+An object oriented analysis and code development platform that includes automatically generated build, class, sequence, and component diagrams for C++ and Objective C languages.